-One of the easiest ways in which you can open Sticky Notes in Windows 10 is to click or tap on its shortcut from the Start Menu.
+One of the easiest ways to open Sticky Notes in either Windows 11 or Windows 10 is to search for it.
+Type “sticky notes” into the taskbar search box and click or tap on the Sticky Notes app in the results list.

 Keep in mind that the newly created note uses the same color as the note where you pressed the + button.
 However, you can change its color later.

 The main Sticky Notes window allows you to search through your notes.
 The window displays all your notes, regardless of whether they’re open on your desktop or not.

 To search through your notes, click or tap inside the Search field in the main window.
 Then, type your keyword(s), and Sticky Notes will instantly filter your notes according to the search terms.
 In other words, the main window will display only the notes that contain the keyword you entered.
 Also, it will highlight where in the note the text was found: